fwinkelbauer/chunkyard/README.md

 - Commit all your work
 - Update `CHANGELOG.md` and add a new version header.
 You do not have to create a commit for this change
-- Run `./csake release` to create and push a tagged commit containing the latest version found in `CHANGELOG.md`
+- Run `./csake release` to create a tagged commit containing the latest version found in `CHANGELOG.md`
+- Run `git push --follow-tags`
 - Run `./csake publish` to create a binary in the `./artifacts` directory

 ## Usage